TrappyMadz/MadzAngularWebsiteDeploymentTest/README.md

-# Github Actions testing for angular deployment
+# Github Actions testing for Angular deployment

 This project was made to learn github actions.
 The final website is just the base Angular template.